JsArafath/oto-deals-resale-client/README.md

 # *  Some Tour sections:
     * Sellers can add their products and sell on this website.
     * Buyers can buy products on this website.
-    * There is a Admin section
+    * There is an Admin section
     * Admin can verify users and delete all users